l33tlamer/pihole-unbound/README.md

 The files `required/unbound/a-records.conf`, `required/unbound/forward-records.conf`
 and `required/unbound/srv-records.conf` are empty placeholders for when you want to add those custom records to Unbound.

+**This is not a guide.
+This should only serve you as a example for your own setup.**

+**Please refer to the documentation of Pihole, the unbound image and Unbound itself.**